-Paint a Fall Harvest sign and how to paint lettering is an easy, step by step tutorial on painting DIY signs No cutting machines needed.
+Paint a Fall Harvest sign and how to paint lettering is an easy, step-by-step tutorial on painting DIY signs No cutting machines are needed.
 Create dozens of custom signs on a budget.

 This sign is for Fall but this technique works for any wording.

 For one-off signs, I prefer just hand painting.
 Large lettering is easy to do by hand rather than expensive stencils or cutting machines.

 I love the look of old barn wood but those are as rare as hens teeth around here and when you do find some, they are soooo expensive.
 So I have to fake it, here is a post on one way I do it How to get a Rustic Finish on New Wood in 4 Steps.
 The distressing method is what I use for many of my hand-painted signs.

 These are the paints and colors I use but you can use what you have.
 Craft acrylics will work great for this sign.

 5 foot long 1″ x 12″ pine board

 Donna Dewberry 3/4″ brush and script liner